12 Incredibly Cool Nursing Specialties You've Never Heard Of

+Trying to decide on your nursing specialty or thinking of changing nursing careers?
 Finding your passion in the field of nursing might be easier than you think.
 There are so many opportunities that can move your career in unexpected ways and into different places.
-Here are 11 incredibly cool nursing specialties you might not have known about.
+Here are 12 incredibly cool, non-traditional nursing specialties you might not have known about.

 1. Camp Nurse

 Is the great outdoors your type of office?
 You might look into camp nursing if you long for fresh air and fun activities.

 The Association of Camp Nurses (ACN) believes that there is a camp for everyone.
 As a nurse, determine what type of camp would benefit most from your expertise and background.
 Some camps focus on youths with cancer, adults with mental disabilities, or other special populations.